 Moving Around The City

-Once in the city centre, moving around is relatively easy.
+Once in the city center, moving around is relatively easy.
 The public transport infrastructure is very good.
 In addition to an advanced railway system, buses serve up to three million passengers per day.
 Meanwhile, taxi services are readily available for those needing to use the roads in a quicker fashion.
 Inner city traffic can build up, though, particularly at peak times.

 The city’s Metro is served by five lines.
 This is used by over two million people each day and is often a tourist’s preferred method of travel around the city.
 Once in the central areas, though, many of the main attractions are nearby.
 Therefore, travel by foot can be the best solution.